trovit/php-code-formatter-bundle/README.md

 - *PhpCsFormatter*: Wrapper of PHP CS Fixer by Fabien Potencier & Dariusz Rumiński

-Feel free to add as much as you want and contribute by PR!
+Feel free to add more formatters and contribute by PR!